javascript-tutorial/en.javascript.info/2-ui/2-events/03-event-delegation/article.md

 We can also use event delegation to add "behaviors" to elements *declaratively*, with special attributes and classes.

 The pattern has two parts:
-1. We add a special attribute to an element.
+1. We add a custom attribute to an element that describes its behavior.
 2. A document-wide handler tracks events, and if an event happens on an attributed element -- performs the action.

-### Counter
+### Behavior: Counter

 For instance, here the attribute `data-counter` adds a behavior: "increase value on click" to buttons: